fschuch/fschuch.com/content/authors/admin/_index.en.md

 # - Visitors
 ---

-I have experience in the study of transitional and turbulent flows in natural and industrial environments, also including heat and/or mass transfer, and fluid-structure interaction.
+I have the experience of applying and also developing computational tools that are able to solve complex problems, besides processing, visualizing, and communicating the data produced by these solutions.
-Such works are powered by Computational Fluid Dynamics (CFD) tools and often supported by High-Performance Computing (HPC).
+They are often powered by High-Performance Computing (HPC).
-An advocate of Jupyter Notebook as a tool for production, collaboration, research, and teaching.
-Formerly a Postdoctoral researcher at LaSET, the CFD lab at PUCRS.